 No, "minecraftkidgamer69" is not a good password.

-Okay so why the fuck are you reading this retard
+Then why are you reading this?

 Now okay, I know that something like

 likliklik is easy to remember and to type because they are close together on the keyboard.
 But don't use these as they are probably in some Russian hacking database already just because the sheer amount of people using it for the sake of convinience.